MartinPulec/UltraGrid/FIXES.md

 * fix Vulkan display crashing on keypresses in console
 * fix GL display show/hide cursor keybind
 * fix control port argument in hd-rum-translator
+* added 2 conversions for Videotoolbox 10b encode
+* modified hevc_videotoolbox not to default to 4:2:0
+* bundle libdecor so that the windows (GL/SDL/Vulkan) have decorations in Wayland
+* make SPOUT running again
+* fix VDPAU being advertised/used with GL even when undesirable
+* fix GPUJPEG subsampling detection (probe, by updated GJ upstream)
+* ported AV Foundation vcap from master so that it can be used as a screen capture for macOS Intel builds (the old Core Graphics cannot be built anymore)

 #### 1.10.1